jahnavikedia/pics-app/README.md

 #pics app.
-You can view it live here at https://pics-app91.netlify.app/
+React app that fetches images from an api and shows the user searched images You can view it live here at https://pics-app91.netlify.app/